 Particle accelerators are machines used exclusively to propel charged particles or ions to great speed or energy using electromagnetic fields.
-It also certain them we well-defined beams.

 Types of Particle Accelerator